Thue/rfwadmin/README.md

 http://dev.bukkit.org/server-mods/nospawnchunks/ ), which makes the
 server restart much faster.

-Another useful plugin is WorldEdit ( http://www.sk89q.com/projects/worldedit/ ), for the /butcher command.
+Another useful plugin is WorldEdit ( http://www.sk89q.com/projects/worldedit/ ), for the /butcher command which removes all hostile mobs which spawned while you were waiting at the starting gate.

 Regards, Thue